Queens’ best

 Raised during the turbulent 1990s Balkan war and later trained under multiple black belts, he now draws on that experience to teach jiu-jitsu that builds confidence, discipline, and resilience in your children here at Queens Jiu-Jitsu.

-Josue
+Coach Josue Palio

 Josue is a Brazilian Jiu-Jitsu purple belt with over a decade of experience across BJJ, wrestling, and MMA.
 He has competed in major tournaments including Grapplers Quest, Grappling Industries, and NAGA, where he has been serving as a certified referee since 2020.